spine-tools/SpineOpt.jl/docs/src/tutorial/case_study_a5.md

         beginning and the end).
     -   `has_state` indicates whether or not the node is a reservoir (true for all the upper nodes).
-    -   `state_coeff` is the reservoir 'efficienty' (always 1, meaning
+    -   `state_coeff` is the reservoir 'efficiency' (always 1, meaning
-        that there aren't any loses).
+        that there aren't any losses).
     -   `node_state_cap` is the maximum level of the reservoirs.
-    To do this in one single step, simply select `node` in the *Object tree* and paste the following values in the first empty cell:
+    To do this in one single step, simply select `node` in the *Object tree* and paste the following values in the first cell under `object_class_name`:
     [cs-a5-node-parameter-values.txt](../../data/cs-a5-node-parameter-values.txt)

 #### Establishing relationships